 GPS Coordinates: 27.295732, -82.397337

 Featured Birds: Sanderling, sandpipers, gulls, terns, Brown Pelican, Osprey, Ruddy Turnstone, and Roseate Spoonbill are seen commonly.
 Egrets, sometimes including Reddish Egret, can be found along the shoreline and in marshy spots.
-In spring and summer, Least Tern and Snowy Plover may be viewed, usually north of the Public Beach to Beach Access 5, and the plovers may nest in sectioned-off areas.
-Migrating shorebirds, such as American Avocet, Pectoral Sandpiper, Wilson’s Phalarope, Marbled Godwit, and many others, may stop by.
+In spring and summer, Least Tern and Snowy Plover may be viewed usually north of the Public Beach to Beach Access 5, and the plovers may nest in sectioned-off areas.
+Migrating shorebirds, such as American Avocet, Pectoral Sandpiper, Wilson’s and Red-necked Phalarope, Marbled Godwit, and many others, may stop by.